FeatureToggleStudy/alv-portal/docs/CSS-HTML-CROSS-BROWSER.md

 # CSS HTML Cross-Browser

-This document should provide some guidance when ...
+This document should provide some guidance when some more sophisticated parts of the applications should be changed/refactored.

 ## Drag'n'Drop

-### Global blocking of drag'n'drop
+### Global blocking of file drag'n'drop
+The browser's default drag'n'drop behaviour for files (loading and showing the file) is blocked globally by default so the user cannot accidentally drop files and leave the page.

+The implementation of the blocking algorithm is done in `file-drag-drop.service.ts`.
+If any of the drag'n'drop events `dragover`, `dragleave` or `drop` contain files, the default behaviour will be prevented.

 ### Drag'n'Drop Area
+Only explicit drag'n'drop areas will receive the proper events.
+To create a drag'n'drop area, just apply the `file-drag-drop.directive.ts` to the desired element.
+Look at the `file-input.component.html` to get an example of how it's integrated.

+The property `parentDragDropAreaId` enables you to define any parent element ID as the drag'n'drop area.
+E.g. in the `application-document.modal.ts` the parent drag'n'drop area spans over the whole modal (`id="applicationDocumentDragDropArea"`, not just over the `file-input-component.html`.

 ## Navigation Container